 Near Havre de Grace in Harford County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 36.474′ N, 76° 8.532′ W. Marker is near Havre de Grace, Maryland, in Harford County.
-Marker is on Stafford Road south of Rock Run Road, on the right when traveling south.
-It is in Susquehannna State Park.
+39° 37.406′ N, 76° 9.833′ W. Marker is near Havre de Grace, Maryland, in Harford County.
+Marker can be reached from Stafford Road west of Craigs Corner Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Havre de Grace MD 21078, United States of America.
 Touch for directions.